List on Bids44 →

 Is the Poco X6 Still Worth It in 2026?

-The Poco X6 launched in India in early 2024, making it roughly two years old by 2026.
-For its original price segment, it offered a compelling package, especially with its vibrant AMOLED display, capable Snapdragon 7s Gen 2 processor, and 67W fast charging.
-In 2026, it remains a solid choice for everyday use, handling social media, browsing, and casual gaming without much fuss.
+The Poco X6, launched in early 2024, is now about two years old in 2026.
+For its original price point, it offered a compelling package, particularly with its AMOLED display, fast charging, and a capable Snapdragon 7s Gen 2 chipset.
+In 2026, it still holds up as a solid mid-range performer for everyday tasks and moderate gaming.

 Poco X6 Price Guide